exercism/website-copy/pages/roadmap.md

   - Showing more information (such as track backlog) on the dashboard [#4032](https://github.com/exercism/exercism/issues/4032)

 - **Delete my account:** We need to give people the ability to delete their account without emailing Jeremy.

+- **Improve experience of legacy or indepedent solutions in mentored mode:** When importing from legacy or independent mode have sepererate restricted queues for core and side exercises.

 ### Two to three months